jax-ml/jax/docs/notebooks/host-offloading.md

 +++ {"id": "vKo8qYnQVOyW"}

-In this implementation, you have seen how to:
+This implementation demonstrates how to:
 1. Set up sharding specifications for `device` and `pinned_host`
 2. Move optimizer states between host and device memory via {func}`jax.device_put`
 3. Use `in_sharding` and `out_shardings` to ensure proper memory placement